OpenTelemetry Metrics with 5 Practical Examples

 Synchronous instruments can also additionally have trace context associated with it as well.
 Asynchronous instruments usually register callback functions which are invoked when necessary for metric collection.

-We will explore different types of instruments and their use cases in depth in the next section!
+We will explore different instruments and their use cases in depth in the next section!

-Currently OTel metrics supports seven different instruments.
+Currently OTel metrics support seven different instruments.
 Let’s try to understand these instruments and their properties.

 Counter

-A synchronous instrument which measures values that only increase over time.
+A synchronous instrument that measures values that only increase over time.
+OpenTelemetry counters provide an add method that accept a non-negative value, to be added to the current total.

 Asynchronous Counter